gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 | Ha holds  | N3 | N4  |

-If H0 holds, the false discovery proportion is: N2/(N1+N2)
+If H0 holds (firsst row in the above-table(, the false discovery proportion is: N2/(N1+N2)

 **Type-I error rate**: The type-I error *rate* if the probability of rejecting the null given that the null holds.
 This is simply E[N2/(N1+N2)].